victorpoughon/torchlensmaker/roadmap.md

 3. OpticalSurface: add error_on_negative_collision, by default allow
 4. Factor shape.collide() default impl in BaseShape Surface provides override to add transform

-## Custom execution context

-custom execution context instead of nn.Sequential an execution returns the full (data, elements) chain

-* provide full output of data at each stage
-* remove need for data.previous chain
-* remove need for forward hooks
-* add option to see number of rays at each stage
-* add option to see aperture/spread of beam at each stage
-* find intermediate images

-* in rendering: enable rendering single element if no focal points, some trick for last / first elements if no rays drawing

 ## Negative collisions, aka surfaces collisions